 Performance TL;DR: The MS550 produces a wide soundstage and delivers plenty of detail and a reasonably open mid-range.
 It falls way short of the MS650 with dialogue and bass handling, though.

-While the MS550 certainly isn’t bad value at £399, in truth the main thing we took away from it was an even bigger sense of just what great value the MS650 model is.
+While the MS550 certainly isn’t bad value at £299 (which is the highest price we've spotted it from most online retailers), in truth the main thing we took away from it was an even bigger sense of just what great value the MS650 model is.
 The step-up in performance that model delivers is worth way more than a mere £100 difference.

 Other soundbars to consider

-Really, though, the main competition for the MS550 is Samsung’s own MS650, which delivers a whole other stratosphere of sound quality for just £100 more.
+The main competition for the MS550 is Samsung’s own MS650, which delivers a whole other stratosphere of sound quality for only £50 more in most online retailers.

 - Our list of the best soundbars has all our top recommendations